mpi4py/mpi4py/docs/source/usrman/mpi4py.rst

 Global reduction operations on memory buffers are accessible through the :meth:`Reduce`, :meth:`Allreduce`, :meth:`Scan` and :meth:`Exscan` methods.
 The variants :meth:`reduce`, :meth:`allreduce`, :meth:`scan`
-and :meth:`exscan` can communicate general Python objects; however, the actual required reduction computations are performed sequentially at some process.
+and :meth:`exscan` can communicate generic Python objects; however, the actual required reduction computations are performed sequentially at some process.
 All the predefined (i.e., :const:`SUM`, :const:`PROD`, :const:`MAX`, etc.)  reduction operations can be